ShetlandJ/Project-Lawrie/README.md

 ## App purpose

+The process of gathering media data and formatting it in a quick-digestable email format was repetitive and time consuming.
+It involved copy and pasting a headline, making that headline a link and adding the news organisation in brackets afterwards.
+On some days, the Media Monitor could be 15 or 20 items long.

-Lawrie wanted a simple program that could:
+StepChange wanted a simple program that could:

-- gather URLs he had submitted
+- gather URLs the person compiling the Media Monitor had collected
 - scrape some content from those URLs
-- return it formatted in a way that he could easily distribute via email to his colleagues.
+- return it formatted in a way that someone could easily distribute via email to colleagues on the distribution list.

 The app requires a very basic output screen, hence the lack of much styling.
 That may be changed in the future.